facebookresearch/qhoptim/README.rst

 =============

-Please refer to the `documentation`__ for installation instructions, usage information, and an API reference.
+Please refer to the `documentation`__ for installation instructions, usage information, and a Python API reference.

 __ https://facebookresearch.github.io/qhoptim/